-CIRCULOOS Open Call 3.1 is supported by the following documentation, which can be accessed on the official project website (https://circuloos.eu/open-calls/).
+CIRCULOOS Open Call 2 & Open Call 3.1 are supported by the following documentation, which can be accessed on the official project website (https://circuloos.eu/open-calls/).
 Applicants must carefully review all relevant materials before proceeding with their submission.